ProjectAdA/ada-ae/corpus_metadata/README.md

 | [corpus_metadata.json](corpus_metadata.json) | JSON export |
 | [corpus_metadata.html](corpus_metadata.html) | HTML export |

-The JSON export also provides information on the scenes in a film and the number of annotations per annotation type.
+The JSON export also contains information on the scenes in a film and the number of annotations per annotation type.

+An online version of the corpus overview is available [here](https://ada.cinepoetics.org/corpus/).

 ## Data fields